 Difficulties with Cars & Bikes

-As there will not be any mechanic easily available, best is to make sure you have basic knowledge of repairs.
+As there will not be any mechanic easily available, the best is to make sure you have basic knowledge of repairs.

 Sunburn & Frostbites

-You can experience sunburn and frostbite on the same day in Spiti Valley in winters.
+You can experience sunburn and frostbite on the same day in Spiti Valley in winter.
 Always carry good hiking or trekking boots that keep your feet warm with woolen socks.
 Avoid getting your feet in touch in water as it will lead to frostbite.

 Skiing & Ice Skating is possible

 Those who are interested in Skiing or Ice skating, you may give it a try in Spiti Valley during the winter months of February.
-Locals
+Locals from ice rinks to have fun and as a pass time.
+Many locals have also started to learn ski up there, and you can travel with them to have some fun.

 Snow Leopards and other wildlife of Spiti Valley